-The Diocese will communicate to the hiring agency if there is an offense on the criminal background check.
+If the criminal background check shows no offenses, the Diocese will communicate this to the hiring agency.
+The Diocese will also communicate if there is an offense on the criminal background check.
 Additional information may be needed, which may include an interview of the person.
-The Diocese reserves the right to make a final determination regarding employment or volunteer activity.
+The Diocese reserves the right to make a final determination of employment or voluntary activity.